-Micron plated jewelry is the process of applying a fine layer of micron-sized particles to a substrate using an electrochemical process.
+Micron plating is the process of applying a fine layer of micron-sized particles to a substrate using an electrochemical process.
 The term literally means "one micron thick" and refers to the thickness of the coating.

-1. Tarnish resistance – this prevents oxidation from occurring on the surface of the jewelry, preventing tarnishing and corrosion, even in harsh environments.
+1. It is tarnish resistant.
+This plating process prevents oxidation from occurring on the surface of the jewelry, preventing tarnishing and corrosion, even in harsh environments.

-2. Maintains a bright lustre – the application of micron plating enhances the brightness of metals.
+2. It maintains a bright lustre, the application of micron plating enhances the brightness of metals.
 This is due to removing potentially dark-colored molecules or by creating an ultra smooth surface for light to reflect off of, creating a brighter finish with deeper shine (vs matte finishes).

 WHAT IS ELECTROPLATED JEWELRY?